wso2/helm-mi/README.md

  - Edit the `mi/values_local.yaml` file to configure MI-specific parameters.
  - Edit the `icp/values_local.yaml` file to configure ICP-specific parameters.

+> [!IMPORTANT]
+> The configurations described below apply to both MI and ICP deployments.
+Ensure that the parameters are correctly set in the respective `values_local.yaml` files for seamless functionality.

 ##### Container Registry and Server Image
 If you intend to use the WSO2 released server image, obtain a [subscription](https://wso2.com/subscription/) and update the following configurations:
 ```yaml